JoseiPG1/Notes-on-gravitational-waves/README.md

 - [x] 07-04-2025, properties of the polarization tensor basis, left and right basis polarization.
 - [x] 14-04-2025, parity breaking symmetry, arxiv 1912.06104v2.
 - [ ] 22-04-2025, parity breaking symmetry Chern-Simons gravity.

+To be done
+- [ ] Field equations of the Chern-Simons gravity action.